Our friends at Eat Mexico tell us why the Merced Market is a Mexico City must-see.

 At the time when Eat Mexico started developing its Merced tour, I had taken only one trip to this congested area east of the Zócalo, and had walked through just one building of its teeming market.
 I’d been roaming the streets with a local Merced resident, researching for a piece I wanted to write about the neighborhood.
 When we reached the market’s meat and cheese building, she told me to put away my fancy camera and voice recorder.
 She was at ease, but alert.
 I followed her lead.

 I remember being overwhelmed and simultaneously captured by the ubiquitous noise and chaos.
 The scent of browning onions and roasting meat hits you immediately, followed by burned corn husks and the spray of freshly squeezed oranges.
-It’s the kind of wild, colorful place that appeals to only true travelers—a place stripped of pretension and niceties where you can lose yourself for hours in miles of wonders, with everything at your fingertips, everything for sale.
+It’s the kind of wild, colorful place that appeals to only true travelers—a place stripped of pretension and niceties where you can lose yourself for hours in miles of wonders.
+Everything is at your fingertips, everything is for sale.

-An insider’s tour of the market was a no-brainer, especially given the countless travelers who had already expressed interest.
-In designing this tour, Eat Mexico leaned heavily on the advice of our local guide, Ubish “Arturo” Yaren, who has lived near the market most of his life.
+An insider’s tour of the market was a no-brainer, especially given the countless travelers who’d already expressed interest.
+In designing this tour, Eat Mexico leaned heavily on the advice of our local guide, Ubish “Arturo” Yaren, who’s lived near the market most of his life.

-More than simply corridors of history, the Merced Market is a center of commerce that, from the moment it opens in the morning to when its stalls close at night, bustles with the buying and selling of thousands of products necessary for life in Mexico: 50 kilos of serrano chilies, 5 kilos of roasted crickets, 20 kilos of wild mushrooms; every variation of what Mexicans lovingly call vitamin T (tacos, tlacoyos, tlayudas, tortillas, and tamales); and a rainbow of chilies in every shape and size imaginable.
+More than simply corridors of history, the Merced Market is a center of commerce.
+From the moment it opens in the morning to when its stalls close at night, it bustles with the buying and selling of thousands of products necessary for life in Mexico: 50 kilos of serrano chilies, 5 kilos of roasted crickets, 20 kilos of wild mushrooms; every variation of what Mexicans lovingly call vitamin T (tacos, tlacoyos, tlayudas, tortillas, and tamales); and a rainbow of chilies in every shape and size imaginable.